kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

     - Open the Option Package Manager by the manage button in the **Add-ons** (**File > Options > Add-on > KUKA Option packages > Manage**)
     - By clicking on the **plus sing** add the downloaded option package from your file system (it should be a **.kop** file).

-2. After adding the desired robot from the eCatalog by draging it to the layout configure the option packages to use.
+2. After adding the desired robot from the eCatalog by dragging it to the layout configure the option packages to use.
     - In the **Component properties**, under **Option packages configuration** add the desired option packages with the plus sign.

 3. After adding the RSI option package under the **Home** page in the **devices** tab under **Option packages > iiQka.RobotSensorInterface** there is two menu available.